clugenge/credit-risk-classification-Unit-20/README.md

 weighted avg        0.99       0.99       0.99      19384

+The Summary:
-A Summary: After running each model,the Model 2 performs slightly better.
+After running each model,the Model 2 performs slightly better.
 The results above show a very close comparison between each model.
 Therefore, I would recommend to use Model 2 as it better predicting than Model 1.